DesktopECHO/IceCreamLinux/README.md

 Most Android 4 _(AKA: Ice Cream Sandwich)_ devices run a 3.0.x Linux kernel.
 If you want to run a GNU-based Linux disribution alongside Android in a chroot, this is a showstopper because glibc 2.24 (releassed late 2016) requires kernel 3.2 or newer.
 As a result, Linux distributions built from 2017 onward won't work with the majority of Android 4.x devices out there.

 This project is a Linux environment based on glibc 2.23 from Ubuntu Xenial, with packages backported and rebuilt from newer Ubuntu sources.
-Its goal is to run newer versions of Chrome and Firefox on Android devices made in the ealry 2010's.
+Its goal is to run newer versions of Chrome and Firefox on Android 4.x devices made from 2011 onward.

 The environment can be accessed on-device or remotely via RDP protocol.
 Folder redirection and audio work out of the box.